 In this blog post, you’ll find the best contact management tools to build, grow, and manage your contact list, along with essential list management best practices to do it like a pro.

 So, let’s dive right into everything!

-Moosend is an email marketing platform that lets you not only build and automate your next email campaign but also nail your email list management.
+Moosend is a top email marketing platform that lets you not only create and automate your next email campaign but also nail your email list management.

 With the platform’s sophisticated list segmentation features, you can create segments based on information collected in the form of custom fields (work like tags) and behavioral data.
 This way, you can filter your mailing lists and create tailored content for your email subscribers.

 What’s more, regarding email deliverability, Moosend has a sender score of 98% to land your messages in your recipients’ inbox and avoid the spam folder.
 The variety of integrations with email verification tools will also contribute to your list hygiene efforts and provide you with valuable data to manage your contacts more efficiently.

-Overall, the platform will help you manage your lists, deliver your messages, and customize your audience’s experience.
-You can test Moosend’s list management capabilities for free even when you sign up for a free account.
+Overall, the platform will help you manage your lists, deliver your messages, and personalize your audience’s experience.
+You can test Moosend’s list management capabilities when you sign up for a free account.